DecisiveAI/mdai-operator/README.md

 make build-installer IMG=mdai-operator:v0.0.1
 ```

-NOTE: The makefile target mentioned above generates an 'install.yaml'
+**NOTE:** The makefile target mentioned above generates an 'install.yaml'
 file in the dist directory.
 This file contains all the resources built
-with Kustomize, which are necessary to install this project without
+with Kustomize, which are necessary to install this project without its
-its dependencies.
+dependencies.

 2. Using the installer

-Users can just run kubectl apply -f <URL for YAML BUNDLE> to install the project, i.e.:
+Users can just run 'kubectl apply -f <URL for YAML BUNDLE>' to install
+the project, i.e.:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/<org>/mdai-operator/<tag or branch>/dist/install.yaml